arolihas/Digit-Recognition-ML-Azure/README.md

 # Digit-Recognition-ML-Azure
-Electron client that recognizes handwritten digits using Microsoft Azure Machine Learning Studio
+Electron client that recognizes handwritten digits using Microsoft Azure Machine Learning Studio.
+Uses NodeJS, Angular, TypeScript, HTML/CSS for developing web app.

 The provided files do not include all the Angular dependencies